 Admit it.
 You’ve been there.
-There was this one time in which, even when you have had the best of intentions, you wanted to fire a client.
+There was this one time in which, even when you had the best of intentions, you wanted to fire a client.

 Now, this can seem a little contradictory.
-Aren’t we supposed have lots of customers so we can have a thriving business?
+Aren’t we supposed to have lots of customers so we can have a thriving business?
 Maybe, but it doesn’t mean that everyone is your potential customer or that you need to serve anyone who calls you.
 Sometimes the client and you just don’t make a good pair and these are three of the reasons this can happen:

 Scenario 1: The customer needs a service that is not something you excel at.
-So, you accept the project, learn as much as you can about it, do your best effort but still, you don’t seem to be doing it right (at least from the client’s perspective).
+So, you accept the project, learn as much as you can about it, and do your best effort but still, you don’t seem to be doing it right (at least from the client’s perspective).

 Scenario 2: The client addresses you as if you were their employee and not a collaborator or a service provider.
 So, instead of having a dialogue with you so they can listen to your suggestions, they tell you how to do your job.